Rifat-007/academic-website/content/authors/admin/_index.md

 I have completed my B.Sc(Hons) in Computer Science & Engineering from American International University- Bangladesh (AIUB).
 My research interests lies at Data Science specially in Data Mining, AI.
 I am highly interested to pursue my career as a data scientist.

 I love travelling, taking snaps and watching movies and TV Series.
-I have been playing competitive games for last 4 years and right now I am playing Valorant.
+I have been into competitive gaming for the last 4 years and currently playing Valorant.